Mijoux - Refuge de la Loge

 Worth a visit

-Monts Jura is a four-season resort where a wide range of activities can be enjoyed, such as downhill skiing, cross-country skiing, snowshoeing, dog sledding, hiking, downhill mountain biking, tobogganing on a track, giant zip line, tree-top adventure course, golf, etc.
+Monts Jura is a four-season resort offering a wide range of activities, such as downhill skiing, cross-country skiing, snowshoeing, dog sledding, hiking, downhill mountain biking, tobogganing, giant zip line, tree-top adventure course, golf, etc.

 A Regional Nature Park is, above all, a remarkable natural and scenic area whose significance is recognised at national level, embodying a strong cultural identity.
-This is certainly true of the Jura mountains.
+This is certainly the case for the Jura mountains.
 The Haut-Jura Regional Nature Park brings together 109 municipalities and 10 communities of municipalities.
 It spans the departments of Doubs, Jura and Ain, across the two regions of Auvergne-Rhône-Alpes and Bourgogne-Franche-Comté.

 Always be cautious and plan ahead when you're outdoors.
 Visorando and the author of this route cannot be held responsible for any accidents occurring on this route.